Why would introverts want to build an online community?

 Building an online community is like building a business minus the required legal paperwork.

-Establishing an online community should have an administrator, web developer, and copywriter.
+An online community should have an administrator, web developer, and copywriter.

 In many instances, one person can fill these roles if they possess the necessary skills.